obsidiansystems/obelisk/README.md

 --------------------------DEVELOPER TOOLS----------------------------------------

 To increase developer productivity it is highly recommended to make use of the `ghcid-frontend` and `ghcid-backend` scripts.
 This will open a live repl that will compile and refresh itself showing you the latest possible syntax or type errors as well as any other ghc warnings whenever files within their respective directories are saved and updated.

 -----------------------DEPLOYMENT------------------------------------------------

 From Nix to NixOS:
 When you feel your repository is ready to be deployed, feel free to utilize some scripts to aid in the process.

-Assuming you have taken the neccessary steps in setting up your staging/production server: TODO Elaborate on this setup as well.
+Assuming you have taken the neccessary steps in setting up your staging/production server: #TODO: Elaborate on this setup as well.

 From within the root of your obelisk project directory, use the script and syntax provided below:

 ```bash
 ./set-deploy [DESTINATION DIR] [PRIVATE KEY FILE]